 - We understand the special tax and valuation concerns of museum clients.

-- We advise many private foundations and charitable trusts, making sure that that their organization and structure meet all tax code requirements, securing determination letters and filing Form 990-PF to document the foundation's mission, programs and finances, and ensuring that the foundation meets estate planning objectives.
+- We advise many private foundations and charitable trusts, making sure that that their organization and structure meet all legal requirements, securing recognition of exemption from the IRS and filing Form 990-PF to document the foundation's mission, programs and finances, and ensuring that the foundation meets estate planning objectives.

 - We counsel many nonprofits, from healthcare organizations to technology incubators, on funding research and monetizing intellectual property while maintaining exempt status.
 We also help them when specialized personnel need immigration assistance.